JimSeker/Architecture/README.md

 **Room Examples:**

-`roomDemo` is an example of use the new room objects to create and access a database.
+`roomDemo` (java) is an example of use the new room objects to create and access a database.

+`roomDemo_kt` (kotlin) is an example of use the new room objects to create and access a database.

 `LiveDataRoomDemo` shows how to use the liveData object with the database to have the display updated when new data is added.